- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Drop by the campus at Yale University

 Ah, Yale.
 That beacon of higher learning and academia.
-And a beautiful campus, too.
+And a beautiful campus, too if you’re looking for things to do in New Haven, Connecticut!

-When in Connecticut, Yale is definitely worth a visit.
-The 318-year-old university, located in New Haven, offers guided tours to the public, which will take you all over the scenic campus.
+Yale is definitely worth a visit.
+The 318-year-old university offers guided tours to the public, which will take you all over the scenic campus.

 Fly into the New England Air Museum

 This might not be the most unique item on this Connecticut bucket list, but it’s one worth including.
-There are many awesome beaches in Connecticut where you can have a fun day on the sand.
+There are many awesome beaches in Connecticut and adorable beach towns where you can have a fun day on the sand, and if you’re visiting in summer?
+It’s high on the list of Connecticut things to do!

 Stop at B.F.
 Clyde’s Cider Mill

 Did you know there is only one remaining steam-powered cider mill in the United States?
 That is B.F.
-Clyde’s Cider Mil in Old Mystic.
+Clyde’s Cider Mill in Old Mystic.
 They make hard cider and many other delicious apple treats.
-Visit in the autumn (they open in September), and get ready to wait in line for their delicious cider doughnuts.
+Visit in the autumn (they open in September), and get ready to wait in line for their delicious cider doughnuts; this is a good one if you’re looking for cute fall date ideas in CT!

 Tour the Connecticut State Capitol

 Even if you don’t have time to tour this state building, it’s worth a look at the grand exterior!
-There are self-guided tours, doable with a brochure available inside the building, but if you can, take a guided tour to learn more about the state’s history.
+There are self-guided tours, doable with a brochure available inside the building, but if you can, take a guided tour to explore Connecticut history.

 Browse this massive used book store